Loretto Motherhouse Farm

 The Loretto Community has been a steward of the 788-acre Motherhouse property since 1824.
 Currently, the Motherhouse property includes a working farm, woods, wildflower fields in conservation and cow pastureland.

-The current farm engages two full-time farmers in raising commodity crops, managing a cow-calf operation that supplies the grass-finished beef program, and supervising various conservation practices.
-We have engaged in government-supported conservation practices for about 40 years, principally the Timber Stand Improvement Program and establishment of riparian buffers.
+The current farm engages two full-time farmers, Cody Rakes and Trent Farmer, in raising commodity crops, managing a cow-calf operation that supplies the grass-finished beef program, and supervising various conservation practices.
+We have engaged in government-supported conservation practices for about 40 years, principally the Timber Stand Improvement Program, establishment of riparian buffers, and implementing cover crops and rotational grazing.
 In 2012, 75 acres of land were enrolled in the Conservation Reserve Program (CRP) and were planted in hardwoods, pollinator habitat and native grasses.
+We continue to monitor these areas.